daikichidaze/resume_jp/index_en.md

 _Key projects:_

-- <strong>Launched New business planning process in the company.</strong> Proposed for lack of new planning function and designed a new business development framework.
+- <strong>Launched a New business planning process in the company.</strong> Proposed for lack of new planning function and designed a new business development framework.
 Started next year as a **new single team**, expanding to a total of 3 members in 2 years (local members in Thailand).
-- <strong>Developed digitalization support business.</strong> Created a digitization support business applying No-code tools with few software engineers.
+- <strong>Developed digitalization support business.</strong> Created a digitization support business applying No-code tools with a few software engineers.
 Discovered IT consultation service by communicating directly with end-users from a neutral standpoint.
 Completed more than 5 projects totaling over 5M THB.
 The business was highly regarded as a cornerstone of the application business throughout the company.

 ### KOZO KEIKAKU ENGINEERING Inc., Tokyo Japan (2016 to 2019)